As of May 2009 you will be able to save time and money by getting green before May 2011.

 Am I required to use the Intelligent Mail barcode in lieu of POSTNET and PLANET codes?

 Currently, use of Intelligent Mail barcode is optional; however, because it offers significant advantages over POSTNET and PLANET Code barcodes (including using less mailpiece “real estate” and offering more overall data capacity), most customers have found it makes good business sense to adopt this new format, today.
-The Postal Service will require use of the Intelligent Mail barcode to qualify for automation prices beginning May 2011.
+The Postal Service will require use of the Intelligent Mail barcode to qualify for automation prices.

 Where can I place the Intelligent Mail barcode?